Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên11/05/2025

 My 20-day trip around Germany started in Frankfurt, went to Berlin, Potsdam, Rugen Island, Hamburg, back to Frankfurt, Mannheim, Heidelberg, Cologne, back to Berlin, and ended in Munich.
-The total distance was over 3,100 km, and the travel time was over 30 hours entirely by train, not counting the tram stops in each city I stayed in.
+The total distance was over 3,100 km, and the travel time was over 30 hours entirely by train, not including the tram stops in each city I stayed in.

 Vietnamese food connection

-On the train from Cologne to Berlin, I sat across from an elderly, retired German couple.
+On the train from Cologne to Berlin, I sat across from an elderly retired German couple.
 Many people say that Germans are cold and rarely talk to strangers.
 I nodded when I sat down and they responded with an inquiring look.
-But after a short trip, when they saw my water bottle on the table with the words "Vietnam" written on it, the wife suddenly spoke up.
+But after a short journey, when they saw my water bottle on the table with the words "Vietnam" written on it, the wife suddenly spoke up.

 Một vòng món Việt ở Đức- Ảnh 1.